How to Change Date Format in Pivot Table in Excel

 Excel Change Date Format in a Pivot Table’s Chart

-Immediately, the dialog box of the Field Settings will be opened.
-But unfortunately, you won’t see the Number Format option at the lower-right side of the dialog box.
-Because the Pivot Table is added to the Data Model.
+• The dialog box of the Field Settings will open.
+Unfortunately, you won’t see the Number Format option at the lower-right side of the dialog box, because the Pivot Table is added to the Data Model.

 Excel Change Date Format in a Pivot Table’s Chart

-However, to get the Number Format option for adjusting any type of formatting, you need to keep unchecked the box before the Add this data to the Data Model option.
+• To get the Number Format option, you need to uncheck the box for Add this data to the Data Model option when creating the Pivot Table.

 Pivot Table without Data Model

-Now, if you click on the Field Settings, you’ll definitely get the Number Format option.
-And click on the option.
+• If you click on the Field Settings, you’ll get the Number Format option.

 Excel Change Date Format in a Pivot Table’s Chart

-Therefore, you’ll get the as usual features of the Format Cells option.
-Now, just choose your desired format.
+• You’ll get the as usual features of the Format Cells option.

 Excel Change Date Format in a Pivot Table’s Chart